Ivory42/Drones/README.md

 This plugin comes with several forwards and natives to use with other plugins.
 Refer to `scripting/include/customdrones.inc` for more detailed explanations.

 ### Natives
-  - `CD_GetDroneHealth` - Returns the current health of the given drone
-  - `CD_GetDroneMaxHealth` - Returns the maximum health of the given drone
   - `CD_ToggleViewLocked` - Unlock/Lock a drone to the player's view angles
   - `CD_SpawnDroneByName` - Spawns a drone for a client from the given config name
-  - `CD_GetDroneActiveWeapon` - Returns the index of the current weapon for a given drone
   - `CD_SetWeaponReloading` - Initiates a reload sequence on the given weapon for a drone
   - `CD_IsValidDrone` - Checks a given entity to see if it is a drone or not
   - `CD_SpawnRocket` - Spawns and prepares a rocket to be used as a base projectile